chetmurthy/pa_ppx/README.md

  (preprocess (action
       (run ocamlfind pa_ppx/camlp5o.pa_ppx %{input-file})
     )))
 ```

-(the errors must be silenced b/c the test itself elicits warnings, and I didn't want to modify it.)
+[The warnings must be silenced b/c the test itself elicits warnings,
+and I didn't want to modify it.
+OTOH, I didn't silence all warnings
+b/c if there are warning produced by the generated code, I'd like to
+know about them.]